How A Low Housing Inventory Impacts The Real Estate Market

 What Does ‘Low Housing Inventory’ Mean?

 This shift in lifestyle left a lot of people reluctant to sell their home because they were unsure of their future.
 Homeowners who planned to sell their home in 2020 chose to stay put and weather the uncertainty in familiar surroundings.
+Housing market predictions for 2022 anticipate that the work-from-home trend will stick around as working professionals in cities relocate to quieter areas of the country.

 At the same time, builders stopped building.
 Lumberyards stopped producing building materials because they had no skilled workforce to generate inventory.
 Building supplies were scarce and their prices astronomical.